Troubleshooting your CSX

 I received an email telling me content is available, but I can't find it on my CSX.

 Double check the email specifically states the content was delivered to your CSX.
 If not, you may have received a download link not compatible with your CSX.
 You'll want to reach out to booking contact to rectify this.
+If so, double check to see if the content appears in your CineSend Venues web interface.
+You can also double check the connection to your server or TMS.

 Why is my internet slow during downloads?